clement-alexandre/TotemBionet/backendservices/SMBIONET.md

 - Execute docker-compose up-d : Will lauch the images in a docker container

 ## Inside of containers

 - There are 2 containers one for smbionet which contains the Nusmv solver and one for a database which saves the experiences on smbionet

 ## Run Smbionet in Jupyter

-- Put in the constructor smbionet the next IP : localhost
+- Put in the constructor smbionet the next IP : 10.212.112.16